Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         problems arising in the research field in specific practical circumstances;
     b)  Achieve independent review process;
-    c)  Comply with the training institution\'s regulations on presentation format, plagiarism control and academic integrity standards; transparently reference the research results of the doctoral student and other authors (if any) and comply with other regulations of intellectual property law.
+    c)  Comply with the training institution's regulations on presentation format, plagiarism control and academic integrity standards; transparently reference the research results of the doctoral student and other authors (if any) and comply with other regulations of intellectual property law.
-2. The establishment of the Thesis Evaluation Council of the training institution is specified in detail in the training institution\'s regulations, ensuring the following requirements:
+2. The establishment of the Thesis Evaluation Council of the training institution is specified in detail in the training institution's regulations, ensuring the following requirements:
     a)  The minimum number of Council members is 05 people, of which the number of members without the title of professor or associate